mm3509/b9122/3-assignments/assignment-3/README.md

 ## 4: binary search (25 points for MSFE; optional 5 points for MSAFA)

 This function takes a non-empty list of integers.
 From the beginning of the list until one position, all elements are zero.
 From that position onwards the elements are non-zero.
-We want to find that first non-zero element but we don't know the length of the list (you may not use `len()`).
+We want to find the **index** of the first non-zero element but we don't know the length of the list (you may not use `len()`).
 If there are no non-zero elements in the list, return -1.
 Write a slow version of the function with a very simple algorithm, to have linear complexity in the number of zero elements.

 Now write a fast version of the function using logarithmic complexity in the number of zero elements.